MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-tips.md

 The Azure CLI is an open source _tool_ that you can run in many _scripting languages_.

 * It's the scripting language that determines the quoting, escape character, and line continuation rules for Azure CLI commands.
-* You can't easily copy Azure CLI command syntax _containing single or double quotes, escape characters, or line continuation characters_ from a Bash scripting language to a PowerShell scripting language.
+* You can't easily copy Azure CLI command syntax _containing single or double quotes, escape characters, or line continuation characters_ between languages.
 * **Most Microsoft documentation for the Azure CLI is written and tested in Bash.**
 * If PowerShell is your scripting language of choice, consider using the tool, [Azure PowerShell](/powershell/azure/), which has native [PowerShell](/powershell/) scripting language functionality.